CtrlK

 Workflow Clarity

-The embedding pipeline diagram shows a high-level flow (Document → Chunking → Preprocessing → Embedding → Vector), and Template 5 shows a multi-step pipeline, but there are no explicit validation checkpoints, error handling guidance, or feedback loops for verifying embedding quality before proceeding to indexing.
-The evaluation template exists but isn't integrated into a workflow.
+The embedding pipeline diagram shows a clear sequence (Document → Chunking → Preprocessing → Embedding → Vector), and Template 5 provides a multi-step pipeline.
+However, there are no explicit validation checkpoints—no steps to verify embedding quality before indexing, no error handling guidance for API failures, and no feedback loops for when chunking produces poor results.

 2 / 3